 Professor Peter Edwards FRS

 • Hughes Medal

 For his distinguished work as a solid state chemist.
-He has made seminal contributions to fields including superconductivity and the behaviour of metal nanoparticles, and has greatly advanced our understanding of the phenomenology of the metal-insulator t
+He has made seminal contributions to fields including superconductivity and the behaviour of metal nanoparticles, and has greatly advanced our understanding of the phenomenology of the metal-insulator transition.

+Professor Peter Edwards FRS